GemRoomGames/grgsite/_posts/2022-01-25-The-Murderous.md

 + **Smell** the faint scent of overgrown wild roses carried on the wind.
 + Following the cliff inland takes you to The Ruined City.
 Following it to the sea offers no easier route north.
 + From the top of the cliff you can see north past the Graves lies a lush valley.
 A giant sword rises out of its tangles.
 To the Northwest, a human skeleton encased in crystal.
 Beyond both, a distant Ziggurat in the mist.
++ Searching the graves can lead to the Paw of a Living Saint, a Silver Bowl, or a mournful ghost (seeks catnip, amber, rumors of the outside world.
+Will offer their spirit lantern, a dragonblood crystal, knowledge of the armored knights protecting The Crystal Man).

 ### Baxter, Gecko Mercenary